ecell/ecell4_base/docs/installation.md

 If you have docker environment, you can try E-Cell4 easily.
 You can pull E-Cell4 container with `docker pull ecell/ecell4`.

+After the following steps, you should see Jupyter Notebook up and running (and E-Cell4 tutorials) in your web browser.

 ### Windows or Mac

 1. Install [Docker Toolbox](https://www.docker.com/toolbox).
 2. Run **Docker Quickstart Terminal**.
 3. Run `docker run -d -p 443:8888 ecell/ecell4` in the terminal.
 4. Open **192.168.99.100:443** with your favorite web browser.
-5. You should see Jupyter Notebook up and running (and E-Cell4 tutorials) in your web browser.

 ### Linux